A Matter of Degrees

 A Matter of Degrees is a 1990 American comedy film directed by W.T.
-Morgan and written by Randall Poster, Jack Mason and W.T.
-Morgan.
-The film stars Arye Gross, Judith Hoag, Tom Sizemore, and Wendell Pierce.
+Morgan, written by Morgan, Randall Poster, and Jack Mason, and produced by Poster and Kissin.
+The film stars Arye Gross, Judith Hoag (in her film debut), Tom Sizemore, and Wendell Pierce.
 John Doe has a featured role.
 The film was released on September 13, 1991, by 20th Century Fox.

 Plot

 As a baby in a playpen, Max Glass screams when his parents suggest he'll grow up to become a lawyer.
 Twenty years later, he is a graduating senior at an unnamed college in Providence, Rhode Island who is struggling to figure out his future.
 He doesn't want to go to law school and is disappointed to get an acceptance letter from Columbia University, which throws him into an existential crisis.

 Max is an indifferent student who lives with two quirky roommates—Kate Blum and Zeno Stefanos.
 He spends much of his time at the college's progressive rock station, WXOX, hanging out with his friend, Wells Dennard.
 Other DJs include Moonboy and Bambi.
 WXOX's main disc jockey and founder, Peter Downs, is a hero to Max.
 The station is threatened by developers who wish to raze it and the surrounding block.
 Peter initially battles against this, but then surrenders to the inevitable and leaves town.

 Max continues to fight against the developers, thereby angering the college's administration and risking his chances of graduating.
 He also runs into trouble with the police after he breaks into the apartment of Lisa, with whom he had had a brief affair.

 Wells and Katie participate in the college's commencement, but Max disrupts the ceremony by taking over WXOX and blasting his anti-corporate message over a public-address speaker.
 His final message is, "Rock and roll can save you."
 The film ends with him in the radio station's studio and his future is uncertain.